 The interview process for an Engineering Manager, as outlined below, is well understood by the faculty at Interview Kickstart.

-Every company has their own nuanced way of conducting technical interviews.
+Every company has its own nuanced way of conducting technical interviews.
 However, Engineering Management interviews at most top tech companies generally feature the following stages:

 This stage tests candidates’ domain knowledge and expertise based on their technological background or area of specialization.